 Make sure the shoes are comfy– you’ll be spending several hours walking, standing up while you eat, drink and possibly dance – the German Christmas markets are particularly famous for dancing around the Christmas tree or old town square!

 How long does a Christmas Market in Europe last?

-European Christmas markets generally run from the last week in November until 23rd/24th December.
-Some markets can run until 6th January, but they are rare.
+European Christmas markets generally run from the late November until 23rd/24th December.
+Some markets can run until the beginning of January, but they are not so common.

-Most Christmas markets in Europe are free to visit (although of course you’ll need to buy food/ drink/ gifts when you’re there), but some, like Tivoli Gardens market & amusement park in Copenhagen or Winter Wonderland in London, charges an entrance fee just to get in.
-And you still have to buy food/ drink inside.
+Most Christmas markets in Europe are free to visit (although of course you’ll probably buy food/ drink/ trinkets while you’re there), but some, like Tivoli Gardens market & amusement park in Copenhagen or the Winter Wonderland in London, charge an entrance fee just to get in.

 Make sure you research your chosen Europe Christmas Market carefully to see if you need tickets, as they can sell out quickly, especially on weekends.

 Can you buy food & drink at Christmas Markets Europe?

 Absolutely!
 Honestly, the locals often use the markets more than the tourists, especially after work and especially in Germany.
 I spent a fantastic few days in Munich just before Christmas and it was a wonderful atmosphere with both locals and tourists joining in.

 Most European Christmas Markets will have:

 - many (many!) stalls selling beer (usually local brew)

-- gluhwein (warm wine with spices) or even hot-buttered rum (which is AMAZING)
+- gluhwein or even hot-buttered rum (which is AMAZING)

 - a non-alcoholic warm drink (often warm apple juice or hot chocolate)

 - They will also provide water (you may have to pay)

-- street food such as hotdogs (bratwurst with various sauces/ fillings)
+- street food such as hotdogs (bratwurst sausages with various sauces/ fillings)

 - crepes (thin pancakes with sweet or savoury fillings)